Explorer 22

-Explorer 22 (known as S-66B pre-launch; also called BE-B or Beacon Explorer-B) was a small NASA ionospheric research satellite launched 9 October 1964, part of NASA's Explorer Program.
+Explorer 22 (known as S-66B pre-launch; also called BE-B or Beacon Explorer-B) was a small NASA ionospheric research satellite launched 9 October 1964, part of NASA's Explorers Program.
 It was instrumented with an electrostatic probe, four radio beacons for ionospheric research, a passive laser tracking reflector, and two radio beacons for Doppler navigation experiments.
 Its objective was to provide enhanced geodetic measurements of the Earth as well as data on the total electron content in the Earth's atmosphere and in the satellite's immediate vicinity.

 Spacecraft design

 Explorer 22 mounted on vibration table.

 Built at the Johns Hopkins University Applied Physics Laboratory, under the direction of Goddard Space Flight Center.
 Explorer 22 began as "S-66B", the last of the five satellites in NASA's first stage of ionospheric exploration, and the first of five NASA geodetic satellites.
 Its primary mission was "to conduct ionospheric measurements on a worldwide basis.
 The program will determine the total electron content of a vertical cross-section of the ionosphere located between the satellite and the earth.
 Accomplishing this objective will aid in establishing the behavior pattern of the ionosphere as a function of latitude, time of day, season, and solar cycle".

 Weighing 52.6 kg, the satellite was an octagonal spacecraft with a honeycomb nylon and fiberglass hull, 46 cm in diameter, 30 cm high, with four solar panels 25 cm wide and 170 cm long.

 A three-axis magnetometer and Sun sensors provided information on the satellite's altitude and spin rate.
 There was no tape recorder aboard so data could be received only when the satellite was within range of a ground telemetry station.
 Continuous Doppler transmitters operated at 162 and 324 MHz to permit precise tracking by Transit tracking stations for navigation and geodetic studies.
 Four other transmitters operated on 20, 40, 41, and 360 MHz to measure ionospheric density.
 Explorer 22's last experiment was an Electron Density Experiment designed for measuring charged particles in the immediate vicinity of the satellite.

 Explorer 22 mounted 360 one-inch "cube corner" reflectors made of fused silica, so that the satellite could be tracked via lasers beamed from mobile stations at Wallops Flight Facility (WFF).

 The Explorer S-66 had been constructed by March 1963, when a comprehensive series of environmental tests was begun to ensure the satellite could withstand the harsh conditions of space.
 There were two rounds of tests, occurring March–April and July–August 1963.